 Notice the natural and non plated ring on the left.

-White gold appears more yellow than white or silver.
+White gold's natural appearance is darker than silver.
 However, after undergoing rhodium plating, it becomes an overpowering white; so white, that the true precious metal underneath can no longer be identified.

 Notice the worn plated ring on the right.

 Rhodium plating wears off and fades quickly.
 Depending on how often you wear the piece, your specific body chemistry, and the thickness of the plating itself, rhodium plating will wear off and scratch at varying rates.